A unified picture of medium-induced radiation: Spectrum of medium-induced emissions

 for $L \gg \mfp$.
 This agrees with the formulas from the heuristic discussion in Sec.~\ref{sec:heuristic}.
 In Fig.~\ref{fig:spectra-numerics}, we evaluated Eq.~\eqref{eq:spectrum_Full} (black curve) up to $N_r = 1$ and HO+NHO for different times.
 The dotted curves are the limits of $N_r = 1$, HO and $N = 1$, shown in blue, red and green respectively.
 The regions are shaded with the same colors as in Fig.~\ref{fig:PhaseSpace_PhysicalProcesses}, visualizing the regions of the distinct scattering processes.
 At the transition point $\min(\omegaBH,\bar\omega_c(t))$, the spectrum is not completely smooth, and the difference is expected to vanish as one goes to higher orders in the perturbative expansion.
 We defined a switching function that makes the transition smoother, which is described in App.~\ref{app:Numeric_impl}.

-In Fig.~\ref{fig:spectra-numerics}, we have also plotted the full numerical spectra from Ref.~\cite{Andres:2020kfg,Andres:2022} with dashed lines.
+In Fig.~\ref{fig:spectra-numerics}, we have also plotted the full numerical spectra from Ref.~\cite{Andres:2020vxs,Andres:2022} with dashed lines.
 The excellent agreement with our curves corroborates the validity of our formula in Eq.~\eqref{eq:spectrum_Full}, where we used $N_r=1$ and HO+NHO in the plot.
-In the ratio panel one can see, how the different regions are adding up to give an overall very accurate description of the full spectrum.
+In the ratio panel, one can see, how the different regions are adding up to give an overall very accurate description of the full spectrum.
 Moreover, as we saw in Figs.~\ref{fig:PhaseSpace_dIdw_OE}--\ref{fig:PhaseSpace_dIdw_IOE}, by including higher orders e.g. $N_r=2$, the description becomes more accurate, smoothing the transition around $\omegaBH$.
+We leave the study of these higher-order corrections and the corresponding uncertainties for future studies.